LazoCoder/Pokemon-Terminal/README.md

 Terminology already saves it automatically, just untick "temporary" in the settings after setting your desired pokemon:
 ![](http://i.imgur.com/BTqYXKa.png)

-However to setup a random pokemon each session do:
+To setup a random pokemon each session:
 1. Open `~/.bashrc` in your favorite text editor.
 2. Add the following lines to it:
    ```bash